-Taco Tuesday is a family favorite because it’s easy and let be honest, no one says no to tacos.
-However, I encourage you to this Tuesday to bypass the ground beef, taco seasoning envelope, and taco shells that break.
-Consequently, spilling taco juice all over your white shirt.
-Because that is usually how it works doesn’t it?
+This taco night, let’s bypass the ground beef, taco seasoning envelope, and taco shells that break.
+Nobody wants taco juice spilled all over their white shirt.
+Because that is usually how it works, doesn’t it?
 Let’s up the Taco Tuesday game and make some crispy pork carnitas and warm tortillas.

 - cilantro